 It does not matter what you think, what your friends think and even what the investors think…none of that matters.
 The only answer to that money question comes from the market.
 The only way to get that answer from the market is to put your product/service offering in front of real customers.
 It is crucial to find out as soon as possible if your business model concept is worth investing money and maybe prevent a huge fail.

-I can assure you that those investor pitches in Step 5 of the startup roadmap are much more productive when you have already shown what the target customer is willing to pay based on a positive outcome experienced with your product/service offering.
+I can assure you that those investor pitches in the startup roadmap are much more productive when you have already shown what the target customer is willing to pay based on a positive outcome experienced with your product/service offering.
 So why not start doing the research for an investor pitch deck during the vetting process?

 One way to do the research is to go out and pitch the new product/service offering using the concept of Minimum Viable Product (MVP).
 By testing the target market with a MVP offering while vetting the business model concept, you’ll gain a better understanding of how to make it investable and worthy of building a new company around.
 Remember, if you really want to be successful, all that matters is how many customers need your product and how much they’re willing to pay for it.
 Figure that out first, and then take whatever path those answers lead you to…this is what vetting and business planning is all about!